 The National Security Strategy categorised Cyber Attacks as being one of the most direct and likely threats the UK will face in the coming years, a Tier 1 Threat.

 A recent speech from the Director-General of GCHQ was notable because it was given at all, cyber defence is coming out of the shadows, however, reading the speech, there is no mention of war, battles, defences or anything remotely military.

 Also notable was the Chief of the General Staff discussing the issue, calling for the setup of a UK Cyber Command

 We must learn to defend, delay, attack and manoeuvre in cyberspace, just as we might on the land, sea or air and all together at the same time.
 Future war will always include a cyber dimension and it could become the dominant form

-When it comes to actually creating a capability to defend against cyber attack and possibly use it in our own offensive operations where should the priorities lie?
+When it comes to actually create a capability to defend against cyber-attack and possibly use it in our own offensive operations where should the priorities lie?

 NATO and the EU joint capability areas would be a good place to invest and where military expertise needs to form part of the mix, as surely it will, it should be on a secondment or joint basis.

 Let’s not reduce the UK’s military capability by diverting precious funding to an area best served by those with beards and sandals (sorry about the wholly out of touch stereotype!)

 Intelligence and the civilian security sector are far better placed, supported by the military, but certainly not commanded by them.